 When your vehicle burns fuel, much of the energy produced goes into heat generated from the engine and other components.
 Another source of energy loss is rolling resistance.

 Rolling resistance is the energy required to keep the tires moving forward on the road.
 Whenever your car moves, the tires make contact with the road.
 The road pushes back, causing the tire to deform or flatten slightly.
 Also, the less air pressure present in your tires, the more the tire deforms, and the more energy it takes for the tires to bounce back to shape.
 Less rolling resistance equals less energy wasted.

-Calculating rolling resistances requires specialized lab setup.
+Calculating rolling resistances requires a specialized lab setup.
 Tires are set up on a spinning dynamometer, and the force needed to keep the tires rolling is measured.
-Test details are in the SAE’s J1269 and J2452 specifications.

 Low rolling resistance tires can be thought of as "green" tires, since they end up using less fuel.
 One way to reduce rolling resistance is to increase air pressure in your tires to the recommended amount.
 With increased tire pressure, the tire ends up getting less deformed while going down the road, resulting in less energy wasted.
 But, why not inflate the tires well above the recommended amount?